 The Ease Of Travel:

-Thailand is a place that is well scripted in the art of tourism.
-Everything here is set up for backpackers, from tours and transport to hotels and holiday packages.
+This country is a place that is well scripted in the art of tourism.
+Everything here is set up for backpackers, from Thailand backpacking tours and transport, to hotels and holiday packages.
 You never have to worry about figuring out how to get somewhere if you don’t want to.
 Just be weary of travel agency rip-offs.

 Thailand is home to the most famous food in Southeast Asia.
 Malay, Indo and Thai spices combine to create some of the world’s most flavourful dishes.
 Surely you’ve heard of Pad Thai (a delicious fried noodle dish) but there is so much more to Thai food then this one national dish.